CoinPress: Practical Private Mean and Covariance Estimation: Missing Proofs from Section

 Now, similar to before, we inspect the final call in Line~\ref{ln:hd-cov-est-final}.
-The second claim above, unrolling the effect of the scaling matrices $A$, and the fact that we chose $t = O(\log K)$ implies that $v^T L_{t-1} v \geq C$.
-The first claim above implies that $L_{t-1} \preceq A_{t-1}\Sigma A_{t-1} \preceq I$ with probability at least $1 - \beta/2$ (which we condition on).
-With these in place, analysis follows similarly to Lemma 3.6 of~\cite{KamathLSU19}.
+We have the following with probability at least $1 - \beta/2$:

+The first inequality is by assumption.
+The second and third are by~\eqref{eq:forbidden-induction} and the setting of $t = O(\log K)$.
+The final inequality uses the first inequality.
+Rearranging terms, we have that

+With this in place, analysis follows similarly to Lemma 3.6 of~\cite{KamathLSU19}.
 Sketching the argument: our condition on $n$ implies that the Frobenius norm of both the empirical covariance and the noise added will be bounded by $\alpha$.
 Rescaling $Z$ by the scaling matrix $A_{t-1}$ gives the desired result.